mesadhan/laravel-travis-ci-demo/readme.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The Laravel framework and this package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).